-9. BROKERS.
-Each of the parties hereto warrants to the other that, except as set forth in Paragraph 1, it has not obligated the other party for any finders, brokers, or other agents fees in connection with this Lease and Tenant and Landlord shall indemnify and hold the other party harmless from and against any and all claims for such fees alleged to have been incurred by the other party.

-10. HOLDING OVER.
-If, without the execution of a new Lease or written extension or written consent of Landlord, Tenant shall hold over after the expiration of the Term, then notwithstanding the provision of K.R.S.
+- 9. BROKERS.
+Each of the parties hereto warrants to the other that, except as set forth in Paragraph 1, it has not obligated the other party for any finders, brokers, or other agents fees in connection with this Lease and Tenant and Landlord shall indemnify and hold the other party harmless from and against any and all claims for such fees alleged to have been incurred by the other party. - or written consent of Landlord, Tenant shall hold over after the expiration of the Term, then notwithstanding the provision of K.R.S.
 383.160, Tenant shall be deemed to be occupying the Premises as a Tenant from month to month, which tenancy may be terminated by Landlord at any time upon written notice to Tenant.
 During such hold over tenancy, Tenant shall (a) pay to Landlord 100% of the Rent payable for the month immediately preceding the commencement of the holding over period computed on a per month basis, and (b) be bound by all the terms, covenants and conditions as herein specified as far as applicable notwithstanding the foregoing.
-If Tenant fails to surrender the Premises upon the termination of this Lease without the execution of a new Lease or written extension or written consent of Landlord, such failure shall be a default under the Lease and in addition to any other damages or relief available to Landlord pursuant to the terms of the Lease, Landlord shall be entitled to any and all damages and relief available to Landlord at law or in equity in accordance with Kentucky law.

-11. TAXES ON TENANT'S PROPERTY.
-Tenant shall pay before delinquency all taxes, charges or other governmental impositions assessed against or levied upon any of Tenant's personal property or trade fixtures located in or about the Premises and any of Tenant's improvements or alterations made to the Premises.
+If Tenant fails to surrender the Premises upon the termination of this Lease without the execution of a new Lease or written extension or written consent of Landlord, such failure shall be a default under the Lease and in addition to any other damages or relief available to Landlord pursuant to the terms of the Lease, Landlord shall be entitled to any and all damages and relief available to Landlord at law or in equity in accordance with Kentucky law. - taxes, charges or other governmental impositions assessed against or levied upon any of Tenant's personal property or trade fixtures located in or about the Premises and any of Tenant's improvements or alterations made to the Premises.
 Tenant shall also pay before delinquency any and all taxes and assessments, rental, sales, use, license, business, occupation or other taxes, fees or charges levied, assessed or imposed upon Tenant's business operations in the Premises.
 Tenant shall furnish Landlord upon demand with satisfactory evidence of payment of all such amounts by Tenant.
-Tenant shall have the right to challenge any such taxes, charges or other impositions but only to the extent the applicable tax authority agrees to abate or toll such taxes, charges, or impositions.
+Tenant shall have the right to challenge any such taxes, charges or other impositions as provided under law and, during the pendency thereof, Tenant shall be relived of the foregoing obligations but only to the extent the applicable tax authority agrees to abate or toll such taxes, charges, or impositions.